 But what if 92% of your competitor’s customers liked their customer service?

-Not everyone has a normative database to measure against.
-In some cases you can purchase the norms that are specific to your industry or line of research.
-NBRI sells normative data (NBRINorms©) that allows you to make this comparison.
+Not everyone has a benchmarking database to measure against.
+In some cases you can purchase the benchmarks that are specific to your industry or line of research.
+NBRI sells benchmarking data (NBRI ClearPath Benchmarking©) that allows you to make this comparison.
 Without this capability you will never be able to assess the true “goodness or badness” of your survey scores.

 Are you sure that’s the issue?